joten/owl-u/doc/Customization.md

 To change either of them, first create a configuration file (`Config.ini`) by using the hotkey `^w`, i. e. `Ctrl+W`, or `I` for importing a feed list in OPML format.
-The file is either saved in the directory you specified with the parameter to the executable or script when running owl-u, or in the Windows user directory (e. g. `C:\Users\joten\AppData\Roaming\owl-u`).
+The file is either saved in the directory you specified with the first command line argument, when running owl-u, or in the Windows user directory (e. g. `C:\Users\joten\AppData\Roaming\owl-u`).

 You may then edit the file with a text editor, i. a. using the hotkey `^e` (`Ctrl+E`), and add a new line for each configuration variable with its value;